CFT-PAN/QMC-DMP/README.md

 Data must be reproducible as a condition of publication.
 As such, data generated must be accompanied by a self contained environment containing the scripts used to produce the data.
 These scripts must adhere to the requirements set out in this DMP.

-The Data Steward must have reviewed the data to confirm that it adheres to the DMP as a condition for publication of research using the data/
+The Data Steward must have reviewed the data to confirm that it adheres to the DMP as a condition for publication of research using the data.

 **Q. Further to the FAIR principles, DMPs should also address research outputs other than data, and should carefully consider aspects related to the allocation of resources, data security and ethical aspects.**